XanakinO/skymp_scripts/director-mode-plugin/README.md

 This is a starter kit for the GM Dashboard shown in the image.

 ## Features
-- Full React + Redux dashboard closely matching the original screenshot
+- Full React + Redux dashboard
 - NPC & AI Control panel (AI packages, aggression)
 - Quest Editor (start/advance/complete quests, objectives)
 - Enhanced Spawn Menu modal with categories